UBC-GEOB472-Spring2021/Final_Project_2020_Pipeline_Protests/README.md

-# Spatial Narratives of the 2020 Coastal GasLink Pipeline Protests & the Impacts of Extraction industries across BC
+# Spatial Narratives of the 2020 Coastal GasLink Pipeline Protests & the Impacts of Extraction Industries Across BC

 [Link to Group Essay](https://arcg.is/ODH0y)
 ![](map1.png)